Null hypersurfaces as wave fronts in Lorentz-Minkowski space: Classification of complete null wave fronts

 If $n=2$, then $f$ is a locally strictly convex regular curve in $\R^2_0$.
-So we may express $f$ by $\gamma(s)$ $(s\in T^1)$ defined on a $1$-dimensional torus $T^1$ in the $xy$-plane, which is parametrized by the arc-length parameter.
+So we may express $f$ by $\gamma(s)$ $(s\in \R)$ defined as an $l$-periodic curve ($l>0$), parametrized by the arc-length.
 Then its curvature function can be taken so that $\kappa(s)$ is positive everywhere.
 Then we may assume that $F$ is expressed as

 where $ \gamma_t(s):=\gamma(s)+t \nu(s) $ is a parallel curve of $\gamma$, and the singular set of $F$ is

 and

 just parametrizes the singular set image of $F$.
 We can prove the following: